Frank Gohlke & Joel Sternfeld: Landscape as Longing

 Gohlke’s Queens consists of streets, houses, fences, gardens, parklands, shorelines and waste spaces, the territory where human arrangement contends endlessly with the forces that undo it: unruly vegetation, weather, rot and decay.

 Sternfeld focuses on the borough’s shops, restaurants, mosques and temples.
 With an essay by acclaimed writer Suketu Mehta, this book becomes a powerful instrument for understanding a landscape that seems to defy interpretation.

 $15-20 Flat Rate Shipping within Canada & the USA.

-In-Store Pickup Free of charge - this option is available upon checkout for customers who wish to retrieve their items from our retail locations in Vancouver or Toronto.
+In-Store Pickup Free of charge - this option is available upon checkout for customers who wish to retrieve their items from our retail locations in Vancouver.

 Easy $15 Returns within Canada & the USA on regular priced items and sale items below 40% discount.

 For our full Shipping policy including International rates, click here.

 Need assistance?
 Please email us at email@example.com or call our retail stores here.